sehmaschine/django-grappelli/docs/troubleshooting.rst

 * At best: add a patch.

 .. note::
-    Be aware that we may close issues not following these guidlines without further notifications.
+    Be aware that we may close issues not following these guidlines without further notification.